IUP Brand: Visual Guide

 Gradient

-In our materials, you will sometimes find an orange-magenta-yellow gradient.
+In our materials, you will sometimes find an magenta-orange-yellow gradient.
 We use it to highlight text, color an image, or fill smaller vector elements.
 It should never be a background or large field of color.

 White Space